lucidchain/docs/docs/Features/Configuring tools/Configuring tools.md

 1. Authenticated as an admin user, go to Administration > Configuration > API.
 2. Click in Enable REST web Service.
 3. Click "save".
-4. Go to Administration > Configuration > Tickets.
+4. Go to Administration > Settings > Issue Tracking.
-5. Click in "Allow assign issues to groups".
+5. Click in "Allow issue assignment to groups".
 6. Click in "save".

 Now you have to simply fill the form: